heatblayze/CustomProjectSettings/README.md

 I wanted some custom settings for my Unity project, so I made some simple functionality to allow for this.

-Essentially this allows you to create a ScriptableObject that is saved outside of the "Assets" folder in your project, that can then be edited in the Inspector in the Unity Editor.
+Essentially this allows you to create a ScriptableObject that is saved outside of the _Assets_ folder in your project, that can then be edited in the Inspector in the Unity Editor.

-These files are automatically copied to the folder "Resources/CustomSettings" at build time and removed on completion of the build.
+These files are automatically copied to the folder _Resources/CustomSettings_ at build time and removed on completion of the build.

 ## How to create your own settings file
 Here's a sample for creating a settings file class: